 Investigating the right-to-water is challenging because of the nature and scope of the topic; the research is complex and interdisciplinary.
 It involves international and domestic legal research, as well as non-legal research.
 Furthermore, it ranges over a wide variety of documents (produced by many different types of entities, including inter-governmental and non-governmental organizations and state), a wide range of legal sources (including international treaties, custom, general principles of law, jurisprudence, soft law, and domestic statutes), and many distinct types of research materials (including data, statistics, strategies, and implementation plans).
 The research is complicated by several factors: the difficulty of defining water and the right to water; the diversity of the stakeholders involved, including indigenous people and minority groups; and the complexity of stakeholder motivations.

 This article aims to ease the difficulties of researching the right to water.
 The article first investigates the various definitions of water and the right to water, and catalogs the challenges involved in researching the right to water.
-Next the article provides relevant laws related to the human right to water and identifies mechanisms and international principles that may be useful for protecting the rights of people.
-Finally, the article identifies and reviews a group of books, journal articles, human rights reports, selected cases from international and regional tribunals, national laws,and national right to water cases that can provide an excellent starting point for water research.
-The article concludes with recommendations for future human right to water research.
+Next the article provides a history of the laws related to water and identifies mechanisms and international principles that may be useful for protecting the rights of indigenous and local people.
+Finally, the article identifies and reviews a group of books and articles that can provide an excellent starting point for water research.

 Keywords: Water, Right to Water, Human Rights, Human Right to Water, International Law, Water Grabbing, Access, Quantity, Quality, Safe Drinking Water, Sanitation, Economic, Social and Cultural Rights, ICESCR, CESCR, UDHR, ICCPR, WHO, UN, FAO